Research

 Start with a discovery conversation.

 Tell us what you are trying to decide and what you have already considered.
 We will tell you whether commissioned research is the right answer, which tier fits, and what the next thirty days would look like.
-The first conversation is one hour.
+Start with a 20-minute fit call.
 Pricing is shared in that conversation if there is a fit.